The North Thompson Valley

 There’s a medical clinic in town, and a nearby fire department.

 Clearwater, Wells Gray Provincial Park, Vavenby

-Clearwater, (population 4,000) the largest town in the North Thompson Valley, is at the confluence of the North Thompson and Clearwater Rivers some 126 km (78 mi) north of Kamloops.
+Clearwater, (population 4,000) is the largest town in the North Thompson Valley.
+It is at the confluence of the North Thompson and Clearwater Rivers some 126 km (78 mi) north of Kamloops.
 This thriving community is the gateway to countless recreational activities both in town, and nearby in Wells Gray Provincial Park, a 5,250 sq km (3,262 mi) wilderness preserve born of volcanoes and carved by glaciers.
 Fuel up and stock up on groceries in Clearwater if you plan on spending time exploring Wells Gray Provincial Park — there are no such provisions once you’re out in the wild.

 If you choose to stay in Clearwater overnight, you’ll find an assortment of accommodations here including modest hotels, motels, RV resorts and family-run bed and breakfasts.

 Medical facilities are available and include a hospital, medical clinic and dental practice for the area.
 Emergency services include a fire department, police detachment and search and rescue operation.

 Wells Gray Park is pure Canadian wilderness with 5,250 square kilometres (3,262 mi) of land to play in.
 Created from volcanoes and carved by glaciers, this is where you can enjoy both front country and backcountry recreation.
 Explore the stunning waterfalls, including Helmcken, fourth tallest in Canada.
 Whitewater raft through rapids, or float the Clearwater River, searching the shores for signs of wildlife.
 Canoe or kayak Murtle Lake, North America’s largest paddle only lake.
 Hiking, dogsledding, cross-country skiing, horseback riding and many more recreational activities abound in Wells Gray.